Magnifying glass reviewing documents for an FDA 513(g) request for information.

 The main reason to submit a 513(g) request is to get a clear answer on which regulations apply to your device and, crucially, whether you need to file a 510(k) premarket notification.
 This single piece of information can completely shape your product’s journey to market.
 Guessing your device’s classification is a costly gamble, potentially leading to a rejected submission or, worse, enforcement action after you’ve already launched.
 Getting this clarification upfront can save you weeks, or even months, of work.
 Instead of preparing a complex 510(k) application only to find out it wasn’t necessary, the 513(g) provides a clear roadmap.

-When to Submit a 513(g) Request
+When Should You Submit a 513(g) Request?

 The best time to submit a 513(g) request is when you have genuine uncertainty about your product’s regulatory status.
 This often happens with innovative products that don’t fit neatly into existing categories.
 If you’ve reviewed the FDA’s definitions and device databases and still can’t determine if your product is a device or what its classification should be, a 513(g) is your best path forward.
 However, it’s not always necessary.
 If you and your regulatory consultants have thoroughly evaluated your product and are confident it is not a medical device, you can choose to go to market without contacting the FDA.
 The decision hinges on your level of certainty and risk tolerance.

-How the 513(g) Request Process Works
+Breaking Down the 513(g) Request Process

 Getting a formal response from the FDA about your medical device might sound intimidating, but the 513(g) process is more straightforward than you think.
 It’s a structured way to ask the agency for information on your device’s classification and the regulatory requirements you’ll need to meet.
 Think of it as a formal Q&A session where you provide all the details about your product, and the FDA gives you a clear path forward.
 The key is to prepare a thorough and well-organized submission package.
 By following the established procedures for Section 513(g) requests, you can get the answers you need to move your product toward the market with confidence.

-Your Step-by-Step Submission Guide
+Your Step-by-Step FDA 513(g) Submission Guide

 The submission process is all about clear communication.
 Your goal is to give the FDA everything it needs to understand your device without any back-and-forth.
 First, you’ll gather all the necessary documents, which we’ll cover in a moment.
 Next, you’ll compile them into a single, organized package.
 This includes paying the required user fee, which is a critical step before submission.
 Once your package is complete and the fee is paid, you’ll submit it to the FDA’s Document Control Center (DCC).
 From there, the agency takes over, and the review clock starts ticking.
 It’s a linear process designed to be efficient, as long as your initial submission is complete and accurate.